-Annual above ground vegetation season length time-series 2000-2016 - version 1, Aug.
+Annual above ground vegetation productivity time-series, version 1, Aug.
 2018

-This data set raster file is the above ground vegetation season length time-series for the period 2000-2016.
+This raster data set corresponds to the above ground vegetation biomass productivity time-series for the period 2000-2016.

-The data set addresses trends in the season length of land surface vegetation derived from remote sensing observed time series of vegetation indices.
+The data set addresses trends in land surface productivity derived from remote sensing observed time series of vegetation indices.
 The vegetation index used in the indicator is the Plant Phenology Index (PPI, Jin and Eklundh, 2014).
-PPI is based on the MODIS Nadir BRDF-Adjusted Reflectance product (MODIS MCD43 NBAR).
+PPI is based on the MODIS Nadir BRDF-Adjusted Reflectance product (MODIS MCD43 NBAR.
 The product provides reflectance data for the MODIS "land" bands (1 - 7) adjusted using a bi-directional reflectance distribution function.
 This function models values as if they were collected from a nadir-view to remove so called cross-track illumination effects.
 The Plant Phenology Index (PPI) is a new vegetation index optimized for efficient monitoring of vegetation phenology.
 It is derived from radiative transfer solution using reflectance in visible-red (RED) and near-infrared (NIR) spectral domains.
 PPI is defined to have a linear relationship to the canopy green leaf area index (LAI) and its temporal pattern is strongly similar to the temporal pattern of gross primary productivity (GPP) estimated by flux towers at ground reference stations.
 PPI is less affected by presence of snow compared to commonly used vegetation indices such as Normalized Difference Vegetation Index (NDVI) or Enhanced Vegetation Index (EVI).